Skip to main content

 What it holds

-The Library supports a wide range of Revit content such as loadable (component) families, system families, views, sheets, view templates, schedules, fill patterns and filled regions and more.
-See Supported content types for the complete list of supported content.
+The Library supports a wide range of Revit content: loadable (component) families, system families, views, sheets, view templates, schedules, materials, fill patterns, filled regions, and more.
+See Supported content types for the complete list.

 How it’s organized

-Content is automatically organized by discipline and category.
-You can also add items to custom Lists for curated sets, such as sector-specific kits.
-Learn more about Library Lists
+Content is organized automatically by discipline and category.
+You can also group items into custom Lists for curated sets, such as sector-specific kits.
+See Library Lists.

 Automated quality checks

-Kinship also runs health checks to flag common issues, such as missing default types or non-native geometry.
-Learn more about health reports.
+Health checks automatically flag common issues, such as missing default types or non-native geometry.
+See Content health reports.

 Pending Approval

-Content in Pending Approval is not searchable or placeable with Kinship.
-It is isolated in this section until it is approved and moved to the Library or to a collection.
-Content in Pending Approval can be there for one of 3 reasons.
+Content in Pending Approval can’t be searched or placed from Revit.
+It stays in this section until it’s approved and moved to the Library or a Collection.
+Content can be in Pending Approval for one of three reasons:

-Pending Approval is an area intended to help you to vet and improve content without having to save it to a disk or removed it from Kinship.
+Pending Approval gives you a space to vet and improve content without saving it to disk or removing it from the Library.

 Collections: separate libraries for specialized needs